adilmohak/django-lms/README.md

 # Quick note for future contributors

-If you would like to contribute, simply begin by implementing one from the list in the `TODO.txt` file.
+If you would like to contribute, simply begin by implementing one from the list in the `TODO.md` file.

 # Pre-requisites: